witsgroup-1/campus-infrastructure-management-docs/docs/Component_Details.md

 <div style="text-align: center;">
   <img src="media/MaintenanceLogPage.png" alt="All Logs for Maintenance" style="width: 500px; height: 300px;">
 </div>
+- If venues have multiple requests tied to them then you can click 'Show more for this venue button' to see all the requests for that venue.
 - Click on a block that displays Venue: name, with a date.
 - View the popup with detailed information.
 <div style="text-align: center;">